rbtylee/tutorial-jsonc/tutorial/new.md

 - json_object\* json_object_new_object(void)

-The documentation says this function creates:
+The (latest) documentation states this function creates:

 >a new empty object with a reference count of 1.
 The caller of this object initially has sole ownership.
 Remember, when using json_object_object_add or json_object_array_put_idx, ownership will transfer to the object/array.
 Call json_object_get if you want to maintain shared ownership or also add this object as a child of multiple objects or arrays.
 Any ownerships you acquired but did not transfer must be released through json_object_put.

 Consider: